What is vulnerability intelligence?

 This state is where researchers discover and publish vulnerabilities so that vulnerability databases (VDBs) can then aggregate and build upon those disclosures.
 It is vital that the vulnerability intelligence you rely on is aware that there are thousands of unique channels out there and actually monitors them.

-The vulnerability discovery process can be further broken down into two steps:
+The vulnerability discovery process breaks down further into two steps:

 - Vulnerability sources